Hello.

 I became interested in the Alexander Technique in 2004 after taking a course of lessons for back pain, whilst working as a management consultant.

 Having experienced the benefits of the Alexander Technique in my own life, I knew that I wanted to share it with others.
-Pursuing training and intensive retreats I realised the Alexander Technique offers a path to real mindfulness - an awareness of yourself in each moment including, critically, your body, not just the thoughts in your head.
-I completed a three year teacher training at the Westminster Alexander Centre in 2010 and now teach individual and group lessons in London, and across Europe.
+Pursuing training and intensive retreats I realised the Alexander Technique offers a path to real presence - an awareness of yourself in each moment including, critically, your body, not just the thoughts in your head.
+I completed a three year teacher training at the Westminster Alexander Centre in 2010 and now teach individual and group lessons in the UK, and across Europe.

 Painkillers and other therapies had offered little improvement for me.
 After four Alexander sessions the pain was gone.
 The lessons not only cured the pain, long term, but also brought many other benefits including increased confidence, improved posture, and a sense of calm.